News The Bank Survey for Advertisers

 Photo Banking survey Trust

-When it comes to advice on savings, investments and personal finances, we have the highest confidence in bank employees.
-This trust probably has a lot to say about why 8 out of 10 of us prefer a physical counselor over a virtual one (fine).
-Despite the fact that physical advisers are important to us, among other things in connection with a change / assessment of a bank, it is still not a service we are willing to pay anything extra for.
+When it comes to advice on savings, investments and personal finance, we have the highest level of trust in bank employees.
+This trust has nok a lot to say about why 8 out of 10 of us prefer a physical advisor to a virtual one (bot).
+Despite the fact that physical advisors are important to us, including in connection with switching/assessing banks, it is still not a service we are willing to pay extra for.

 Few have changed banks, but more are using more banks / additional banks

-Bank swaps are low, but we see that especially the younger ones (18-39 years) create new banking conditions.
-We find those who change banks the most in the age group 30-39 years.
-This is probably very much related to the fact that they are in a phase of life where they either buy their first home or buy a new home due to. children.
+Switching banks is low, but we see that younger people (18-39 years) in particular are establishing new banking relationships.
+Those who switch banks the most are in the 30-39 age group.
+This is nok largely related to the fact that they are in a life phase where they are either buying their first home or buying a new home because of children.

 5. The drivers for switching banks are financial